TosbackCgusBridge-Bot/CGUs-versions/Onestopplus/Privacy Policy.md

   What Information is Shared And With Whom is it Shared?

-*   **FULLBEAUTY Brands**: Individual Brands share collected information (for example, postal addresses and telephone numbers) within our family of Brands.
-Your email address is not shared with other Brands.
+*   **FULLBEAUTY Brands**: Individual Brands share collected information (including, for example, names, postal addresses, email addresses and telephone numbers) within our family of Brands.